ARDC-TOBB-ETU/GRCon23Tutorial/README.md

     conda create --name GRCon23 --file requirements.txt

 ### Linux and MacOS
 Run `./install.sh`.
 This will download and install miniforge, create an environment, then install all necessary packages for you.
+Mac users should install Homebrew to use wget. wget can be installed with `homebrew install wget`.

-## Opening your newly created environment
+## Opening Notebooks
 We have to first activate our newly installed environment.
 If you are using Windows just open a miniforge command prompt.
-In Linux /MacOS you need a source command for this.
-After `conda activate` command gets executed, note that (base) at the beggining of the prmopt will change into (GRCon23).
+In Linux /MacOS you need a `source` command for this.
+After `conda activate` command gets executed, note that (base) at the beggining of the prompt will change into (GRCon23).
 After GRCon23 environment is activated, we can start jupyter-lab.

     source "${HOME}/conda/etc/profile.d/conda.sh"
     conda activate GRCon23
     jupyter-lab

+## Using RTL-SDRs
+In order to use RTL-SDR within GNU Radio, drivers must first be installed.
+This is described in the SDR notebook.
+We will use zadig software for Windows.
+Linux users may `blacklist` RTL so that default DVB-T driver is not loaded when dongle is plugged in.

 ## Labs